- Interhospital transfer is a coordinated care transition, not only transport.

 Communication Between Teams

 Best practice is direct communication between sending and receiving clinical teams before departure.
-This improves treatment continuity and reduces delays on arrival.
+The SBAR handover above is the backbone of this exchange [2]; it improves treatment continuity and reduces delays on arrival.

 Frequently Asked Questions